- 20 February 2019

 The ability to integrate all these characteristics altogether.

-The process can be long and cumbersome to be successful as an innovative company, but with patience and a global will from all the components of the company, Innovation is the critical component to integrate into a company.
+The process can be long and cumbersome to be successful as an innovative company.
+Still, with patience and a global will from all the components of the company, Innovation is the critical component to integrate into a company.
+Measuring Innovation and ROI is essential to ensure success and understand the value of the innovation efforts.
 With time and patience, the many benefits of innovation will appear both in the marketplace but also in the company culture.
 At Hashi Consulting, we aim at helping you identify the products and processes that will drive innovation within your company.

 Potecea, Valeriu & CEBUC, Georgiana.
 (2011).
 THE IMPORTANCE OF INNOVATION IN INTERNATIONAL BUSINESS.
 The Annals of the “Stefan Celmare” University of Suceava.
 Fascicle of The Faculty of Economics and Public Administration.
 10. 157-161.